Batura II: Location

 Batura II lies in the Batura Muztagh, which is a part of the Karakoram range, lying west of the Hunza River.
 The river curves around the southwest, west, and northwest sides of the Batura Muztagh.
 Batura Sar lies east to the peak, and along with Batura III, Batura IV, and other lower peaks, they form part of the Batura Wall.

 First Ascent

-The mountain was first ascended on August 11, 2008, by Kim Chang-ho and Choi Suk-mun.
+The summit was first climbed on August 11, 2008, by Kim Chang-ho and Choi Suk-mun.